MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 * The visual isn't publicly approved or isn't a debug visual.

-* The visual’s backend service (authenticated by the Entra ID app with the audience specified by the visual) doesn't have appropriate consents for the Graph API in the consumer tenant using the visual.
-For more about consents, see under [tenant administrator consent](entra-id-authentication.md#consenting-the-isv-app).
+* The visual’s backend service, configured as the audience by the visual, doesn't have appropriate consents for the Graph API in the consumer tenant using the visual.
+For more about consents, see [tenant administrator consent](entra-id-authentication.md#consenting-the-isv-app).

 ## Related content